PalisadoesFoundation/talawa-docs/docs/functionalities/core-functionalities.md

 ### Front End
 1. Login Screen
-2. Registration screen: the user can specify an organization ID and/or servername
+2. Registration screen: the user can specify an organization ID and/or server-name
 3. Display of existing organizations based on a registration URL
 4. Currently organizations can be created in the app